-Years ago I knew I was in a desperate need of getting alone with God to recharge my spiritual batteries and to listen for his voice.
-I began a journey of studying the contemplatives, the mystics and the misfits the church frowned upon throughout its history.
+Years ago, I knew I was in a desperate need of getting alone with God to recharge my spiritual batteries and to listen for his voice.
+I began a journey of studying the contemplatives, the mystics, and the misfits the church frowned upon throughout its history.
 I wanted to discover how to meditate and quiet my spirit and soul in the presence of God.
 I was not seeking a new experience or revelation but looking for a way of gaining sanity and simplifying my life.

 I needed a venue to quiet the swirling thoughts in my mind so I could focus the thoughts of my heart and soul upon God.
 (A Sacred Word Quiets my Mind to Pay Attention to God) I didn’t tell anybody about what I was doing.
 I was a pastor, and after thirty years of ministry, I was in a spiritual wasteland.
 I became aware my religious background had not provided a significant way of quieting the noise and constant chatter in my head to hear God.
-So I began to seek a way out of my desert experience and to look for an oasis of living water.
+So I sought a way out of my desert experience to look for an oasis of living water.

 One of the first things I realized was my comprehension of Scripture, and personal bias had kept me in the dark for nearly thirty years of opening myself to the experience of God and contemplative prayer.
-So I knew as I started only a few people would appreciate what I found because each of us has different and unique experiences.
+So I knew as I started, only a few people would appreciate what I found because each of us has different and unique experiences.

-I am a novice when it comes to contemplation and living moment by moment in the awareness and presence of the Eternal Now of God.
-I am not an authority, but I am one who has found spiritual bread in mindful living and contemplation.
+I am a novice when it comes to contemplation and living moment by moment in the awareness and presence of the eternal now of God.
+I am not authority, but I am one who has found spiritual bread in mindful living and contemplation.
 I saw the timeless beauty and richness of Christ in the present moment when everything else in my life was moving so fast and out of control.
 The truth is the faster life becomes, the more important living in the present moment is so we can spend the priceless time we have with God and not lose touch with His presence.

 I appreciate that most will not comprehend or understand what I’m talking about because I was nearly fifty years old before my eyes finally opened.
-So I have no need to convince anyone that I’m right or they are wrong.
+So I do not need to convince anyone that I’m right or they are wrong.
 I only try to share the positive impact of being mindful in a mindless world.
 By keeping it simple, I understand I still have the same struggles as everyone else.
 I’m still a bear to live with at times, and I have to be diligent at staying mindful.

 Image via Pixababy